 - 1/2 cup of chopped walnuts *optional but increase M&MS by 1/2 cup

 Line two baking sheets with parchment paper and drop teaspoon sized balls evenly apart.
-I could fit 12 on a sheet
+I could fit 12 on my cookie sheet.

 Place cookies on a cooling rack and then transfer to air tight containers.

 Do I need to refrigerate these dough before baking?

 The reason I love these recipe so much is that you do not need to chill this dough before baking which eliminates a huge step.
 Shortening has a higher melting point that butter so it eliminates the need to chill the dough.

 Can I Freeze these Cookies?

 These cookies can be frozen after they are baked and fully cooled.
 To freeze, line a baking sheet with cookies and freeze.
 Once solid, transfer cookies to a freezer safe bag and date them.
 They will keep for up to one month in a deep freeze.

 To eat, allow cookies to reach room temperature.
 You can also microwave them in 10 second intervals to warm them quicker.